 DAY 2 - Boston City Tour

-The tour of historic Boston begins at the Charlestown Navy Yard, the first in the U.S.; board the USS Constitution, the famed undefeated war ship from the War of 1812.
+The tour of historic Boston begins at the Charlestown Navy Yard, the first in the U.S.; view the USS Constitution, the famed undefeated war ship from the War of 1812.
 Drive to the Old North Church (Christ Church) built in 1723, the city’s oldest church building and still an active Episcopal Church.
 Henry Wadsworth Longfellow memorialized Old North's role at the start of the Revolutionary War in his poem, "The Midnight Ride of Paul Revere."
 The church, a beautiful example of Georgian architecture, houses America's oldest maiden peal of bells and the first bust of George Washington.
 Then, drive by the Massachusetts State House, the State Capitol and house of government.
 Built in 1798 the "new" State House is located across from the Boston Common on the top of Beacon Hill.
 On to Boston Commons, the starting point of the “Freedom Trail,” and the oldest park in the country.
-The "Common" has been used for many different purposes throughout its long history – from cattle crazing, to public hangings and campsite of British troops prior to the Revolution.
+The "Common" has been used for many different purposes throughout its long history - from cattle grazing, to public hangings and campsite of British troops prior to the Revolution.
 Free time for Lunch in Faneuil Hall, a marketplace and meeting hall since 1742.
 Then, drive to Plymouth Rock at Pilgrim Memorial State Park, the traditional site of disembarkation of the Mayflower Pilgrims who founded Plymouth Colony in 1620 – symbolic in American history.
 Afterwards, a scenic drive to Cape Cod and the seaside city of Hyannis for overnight.
-A welcome dinner, with fresh-from-the-sea New England lobster, celebrates your arrival
+A Welcome Dinner, with fresh-from-the-sea New England lobster, celebrates your arrival

 Meals: Breakfast, Dinner